Help to Buy – Wales

-1.6 The equity loan provided by the Welsh Government will not incur any loan fees for the first 5 years.
-From the beginning of year 6, loan fees will be payable by the purchaser at an annual gross rate of 1.75% of the loan’s value, rising at the Retail Prices Index (published by the Office for National Statistics) plus 1% per year thereafter.
+1.6 *The equity loan provided by the Welsh Government will not incur any loan fees for the first 5 years apart from an administration fee of £1 per month.
+From the beginning of year 6, loan fees will be payable by the purchaser at an annual gross rate of 1.75% of the loan’s value, rising by the increase (if any) in the Retail Prices Index (published by the Office for National Statistics) plus 1% per year thereafter.
 Fees don’t count towards paying back the equity loan.

 1.7 The equity loan must be repaid within 25 years of legal completion of the purchase of the property whether the property is sold or not.

 1.8 The equity loan will be repayable on the basis of the greater of the price of the property or its market value at the time of future sale or mortgage repayment as opposed to the original purchase price but disregarding additions or improvements made to the property by the purchaser with the consent of the Welsh Government.
 This means that if the property increases or decreases in value, the purchaser will pay the Welsh Government the same percentage of the new price of the property as the percentage the equity loan was of the original price.
 This may result in the Welsh Government being paid more or less than the original loan value.

 1.9 If, on the sale of the property, the price of the property has fallen and there is insufficient money from the sale to repay the equity loans after the mortgage has been paid the purchaser will lose any deposit paid.
 The Welsh Government will not however seek to recover the balance of their equity, not otherwise paid out of the proceeds of sale, from the purchaser.